 If you're about to embark on your first orthodontic journey, you’ll probably have some questions to ask.
 Our friendly team wants to make sure you feel comfortable and knowledgeable about your care.
-Below we’ve compiled the answers to some of the common questions we get from our patients here at the practices of Orthodontic Specialists of Lake County
+Below we’ve compiled the answers to some of the common questions we get from our patients here at the practices of Orthodontic Specialists of Lake County.

 What is orthodontics?

 Orthodontics is a specialized field of dentistry, focused on the diagnosis, prevention, and treatment of dental and facial abnormalities.
-It is also referred to as dentofacial orthopedics, and is used largely to align teeth, lips, and jaws to create a more aesthetic appearance for your face and your smile.
+It is also referred to as dentofacial orthopedics, and is used largely to align teeth, lips, and jaws to create a more functional and aesthetic appearance for your face and your smile.
 Every orthodontist is a dentist, but not every dentist is an orthodontist.
-An orthodontist is a dental specialist who has embarked on an additional three years of training.
+An orthodontist is a dental specialist who has embarked on an additional two to three years of training.

 Will my teeth straighten out as they grow?